typestyle/typestyle.github.io/src/docs/why.md

   * Some force you to rethink / wrap your component.
 Didn't want that.
   * They make upgrading your frontend framework harder as you need for them to update their wrapper first.
 * Many others try to solve problem with JS
-  * this can result in problem like elements forgetting to clear `:hover` https://github.com/FormidableLabs/radium/issues/524
+  * This can result in issues when a JS event is absent, e.g. a stuck `:hover` https://github.com/FormidableLabs/radium/issues/524
   * Can be significantly slower in real world usage as CSS does a faster job of changing quick styles than events.
   * Generally framework specific and that has problems we've mentioned before.
 * CSS Modules : Not CSS in JS.
 Just solves namespacing.
 Most the other CSS managment problems still exist.